DavideDaniel/distill-js/README.md

 ### What this does...

 commentDoc currently reads through your javascript file and extracts your comments, then appends them to a given file.
-Use it to peruse comments or prep your documentation.
+Use it to peruse comments or prep documentation.

 ### Version